-This kind of Digital Signature is used for company registration and LPP, filing ITR Online, Obtaining DIN or DPIN and filing of other forms with the Ministry of Corporate Affairs and the Income Tax Department.
+This kind of Digital Signature is used for company registration and LPP, filing ITR Online, Obtaining DIN or DPIN, and filing of other forms with the Ministry of Corporate Affairs and the Income Tax Department.
 Issued for both business personnel and private individuals use.

 This kind of Digital Signatures is high assurance certificates, primarily intended for e-commerce applications.
 These are used mainly for E-Tendering and for participating in E-Auctions.
-It comes in the form of a USB E-token, wherein the Digital Signature Certificate is stored on a USB Drive and it can be accessed through a concerned computer in order to sign the documents electronically.
+It comes in the form of a USB E-token, wherein the Digital Signature Certificate is stored on a USB Drive and it can be accessed through a concerned computer to sign the documents electronically.

 Benefits of digital signature

 Instead of signing the hard copy documents physically and scanning them to send them via e-mail, you can digitally sign the PDF files and send them much more quickly.
 There is no need to physically present to conduct or authorize a business if you have a Digital Signature certificate.

 Documents that are signed digitally cannot be altered or edited after signing, which makes the data safe and secure.
 The government officials often ask for these certificates to cross-check and verify the business transactions.

 Digitally signed documents build up the confidence of the receiver to be assured of the signer’s authenticity.
 Without getting worried about the documents being fake, They can take action based on such documents.

 Use of a Digital Signature Certificate is compulsory for e-filing by a certain section of businesses, families, and individuals.
 For individuals businesses not covered by the latest mandate, a Digital Signature Certificate assures greater convenience while filing tax returns, and greater security during any electronic transactions.